tldr-pages/tldr/CONTRIBUTING.md

 The `<country>` code is optional and should only be added when it is needed.
 In other words, only when there is a valid reason to distinguish between a language (`ll`) and its regional dialects (`ll_CC1`, `ll_CC2`, etc.).
 As an example, both `fr_FR` and `fr_BE` should fall under the same `pages.fr` directory, since there virtually is no difference in writing between standard French and Belgian French.

-Some examples of valid BCP 47 tags:
+Some examples of valid locale tags:

  - French: `fr`.
  - Chinese: `zh`.